konradsic/filesmanager/README.md

 # filesmanager
-Filesmanager is a python module that allows you to easily manage and download files
+Filesmanager is a python module that allows you to easily manage and download files.
+Fast and lightweight construction allows you to manipulate files faster and more easily

 ## Installing the module
 To install the module do the following: